Accepting New Clients (updated Sep 1)

 Sexual Boundaries

-Boundaries around sex and intimacy may prevent unwanted touch and stem from previous experiences and values about sex in relationships.
+Boundaries around sex and physical intimacy may prevent unwanted touch and stem from previous experiences and values about sex in relationships.
 Although sexual boundaries may be most common in romantic relationships, you may also want to set boundaries regarding consent, privacy, and mutual respect in other relationships.

 Examples